The History of Foreign Dissent

 As long as THE FEST is happening, so too will Foreign Dissent.
 Held on the Monday before FEST each year, it’s an epic night of far-traveling punk rock bands with an intentional focus on diversity.
 Usually featuring six of more bands, a vegan food vendor, and plenty of drink options at the bar, it’s easy to make a night of it.

-Due to COVID-19, Foreign Dissent 7 was postponed in both 2020 and 2021, but we’re ready to rock in 2022.
-FD7 is scheduled for October 24, 2022 at Will’s Pub in Orlando.
-Stay tuned and get ready to have the best time!
+Foreign Dissent 8 is October 23, 2023 at Will’s Pub in Orlando.
+Learn more, buy tickets and get ready to have the best time!